jakatz87/Credit_Risk_Analysis/README.md

 ## Summary
 Comparing all the models based on Balanced Accuracy and F1 scores should result in a clear choice of using the Easy Ensemble AdaBoost Model for a ML algorithm with this data set.
 The concern of overfitting data for this model is tempered by the fact that it uses random undersampling for each bootstrap.

 I don’t recommend using any of these models, however.
 The low precision scores for high-risk loans is quite troubling.
 If high-risk loan labels have a high probability of false positives, these models may continue the decades-old lending practices that have shaped the socio economic landscape we are dealing with today.
 False positive labels for high risk loans have made a drastic impact on geographical, racial, and economic tensions.
+One may argue that even though the sample size for high-risk loans is small so the number of people affected by this practice is comparably low, I personally do not think it is worth the risk.

 More experimentation needs to be done using the previously mentioned feature importances and a wider variety of ML algorithms before any financial institution implements them.